 Take your prenatal vitamin: Prenatal vitamins contain two crucial nutrients – folic acid and iron.
 It consists of a variety of vitamins and minerals that help your baby get the nutrients that are essential for healthy development.
 It’s quite hard to get all the nutrients you and your baby need, from food alone even if you eat a wide variety of food, including meat, dairy products, fruits, vegetables, grains, and legumes.
 So its very important to take prenatal supplements every day during pregnancy and even post-pregnancy if you plan to breastfeed… Prenatal vitamins work better when you are eating a healthy diet.

-* Folic acid present in prenatal vitamins, greatly reduces your baby’s risk of developing neural tube birth defects.
-Iron is important for the delivery of oxygen to the baby and prevents anemia in the mom.
+- Folic acid present in prenatal vitamins, greatly reduces your baby’s risk of developing neural tube birth defects.
+Iron is important for the delivery of oxygen to the baby and prevents anaemia in the mom.

 Understanding your family medical history: It is a good idea to discuss your mother’s, grandmother’s, or aunts’ pregnancies and also be aware of any genetic disorders or birth abnormalities in the family line.
 You will anyways be asked about it in your first prenatal visit.
 Information like this will prepare you for any potential problems and take preventive actions if required